 Newborn early voting starts Monday at Newborn Town Hall from 8:30 a.m. to 4:30 p.m. every weekday, Town Clerk Lisa Rowe said.
-Newborn has three candidates running for mayor, but Rowe said they had three candidates in the 1997 election as well and only 85 people voted.
+Newborn has three candidates running for mayor, but Rowe said they had three last year as well and only 85 people voted.

 Early voting must take place in all cities at least 21 days prior to an election; the process was started to relieve the congestion of voting lines on Election Day.

 Residents can apply to receive an absentee ballot before Election Day from their local city hall or the county Administration Building.
 Once a person receives an absentee ballot, it must be filled out and returned to the appropriate election office by 7 p.m. on Nov.
-3. Residents can also print off a request form for an absentee ballot online, but they must mail, fax or return it to the appropriate election office.
-These request forms can be found at sos.ga.gov/elections/quick_access.
+3. Residents can also apply to receive an absentee ballot online by visiting sos.ga.gov/elections/quick_access.

 According to the state’s Web site, voters must present a photo ID to vote, early or on Election Day, including any of the following: